Students suspended from financial aid have the option to appeal for their financial aid eligibility.

 - Gather third-party documentation that supports your extenuating circumstances.

 - Complete the appeal form.
-To access the form, go to wvu.verifymyfafsa.com, log in with your WVU student username and password, and follow the on-screen instructions.
+To access the form, go to the StudentForms website, log in with your WVU student username and password, and follow the on-screen instructions.

 You will be notified of the outcome of your appeal via your MIX email.
 Please note you are responsible for making payment when your bill is due regardless of the status of the appeal.

-*Appeals submitted after the November 1 priority deadline for Spring 2020 will be processed as quickly as possible.
-However, due to high volume we cannot guarantee that financial aid will be offered by the January 6 payment deadline (for those who receive a December eBill) if the appeal is approved.
-To avoid late payment fees, please be prepared to have alternative payment in place to cover your balance by January 6 (for those who receive a December eBill) such as a monthly payment plan or a credit-based private loan from a lender that does not require Satisfactory Academic Progress.
+*Appeals submitted after the priority deadline for each semester will be processed as quickly as possible.
+However, due to high volume we cannot guarantee that financial aid will be offered by the payment deadlines if the appeal is approved.
+To avoid late payment fees, please be prepared to have alternative payment in place to cover your balance due by payment deadlines such as a monthly payment plan or a credit-based private loan from a lender that does not require Satisfactory Academic Progress.

 After the Appeal